FrickTobias/BLR/README.md

 This will install blr in such a way that you can still modify the source code and get any changes immediately without re-installing.

-## Pre-print version
+## Old version

-To run the analysis described in [Efficient whole genome haplotyping and high-throughput single molecule phasing with barcode-linked reads](https://www.biorxiv.org/content/early/2018/06/26/356121) look at the [stable branch](https://github.com/FrickTobias/BLR/tree/stable) for this git repository.
+To run the analysis described in [High throughput barcoding method for genome-scale phasing](https://www.nature.com/articles/s41598-019-54446-x), look at the [stable branch](https://github.com/FrickTobias/BLR/tree/stable) for this git repository.

-BLR Analysis is also available at [OMICtools](https://omictools.com/blr-tool).
+That version of BLR Analysis is also available at [OMICtools](https://omictools.com/blr-tool).